-STAR, Science Teacher and Researcher - The California State University in partnership with Department of Energy national research laboratories and the NASA Ames Research Center is announcing the 2009 Science Teacher and Researcher (STAR) aspiring and early career science teacher summer research program.
+STAR — The SETI Institute participates in the California State University and the Department of Energy national research laboratories' STEM Teacher and Researcher (STAR) Program for aspiring and early career science teacher summer research program.

 SOFIA, NASA’s Stratospheric Observatory For Infrared Astronomy — Airborne Astronomy Ambassador (AAA) Program.